 Whiskey Creek.
+In the 2021 Township Survey 64% of respondents disagreed that industrial and commercial zones should be expanded, even if it meant more jobs in the Township.
 In the 2014 Township Survey, 85% of respondents supported special efforts to protect the Township's natural resources.